Aurel Léger

 Aurel D. Léger (10 November 1894 – 28 December 1961) was a Canadian businessman, contractor, farmer and politician.
 Léger served as a Liberal party member of the House of Commons of Canada.
 He was born in Grande-Digue, New Brunswick and became a farmer and contractor.

 He was educated at Shediac Bridge School, University of St. Joseph's College, Sainte Anne's College and Moncton Business College.

-Légere was first elected to Parliament at the Kent riding in the 1940 general election then re-elected in 1945 and 1949.
+Léger was first elected to Parliament at the Kent riding in the 1940 general election then re-elected in 1945 and 1949.
 Léger was appointed to the Senate on 12 June 1953, towards the end of the 21st Canadian Parliament.
 He remained a Senator until his death in 1961.